webiny/docs.webiny.com/docs/webiny-apps/form-builder/getting-started.md

 Click "Save" to confirm you selection, and you're done!
 You should now see your form on the page.

+> If you are a developer, you might want to check out the [`Form` React component](/docs/webiny-apps/form-builder/react-component), which will enable you to show any form via a simple React component.

 And that completes this short [Getting Started](/docs/webiny-apps/form-builder/getting-started) guide.
 Feel free to check out other topics like [Revisions and publishing](/docs/webiny-apps/form-builder/revisions-and-publishing), [Triggers](/docs/webiny-apps/form-builder/triggers), and [Form Builder Settings]((/docs/webiny-apps/form-builder/settings)), or if you aren't familiar with the Page Builder yet, you can also visit the [Page Builder](/docs/webiny-apps/page-builder/introduction) documentation.